 But how could a chunk of rock more than 200,000 miles away affect how plants on Earth grow?

 Though the practice is as old as agriculture itself, planting by the Moon is a complex art.
-Here’s a look at how Moon phase is believed to affect plant growth:
+Here’s a look at how Moon phases are believed to affect plant growth:

-Over the course of a 29½ –day lunar cycle, the Moon goes through four basic phases, New, Full, and two Quarter phases.
-For half of its cycle, between the New and Full phases, the Moon is waxing (growing in illumination).
-Then, after the Full Moon, it begins to wane (decreasing in illumination).
+Over the course of a 29½ –day lunar cycle, the Moon goes through four basic phases, new, full, and two quarter phases—first and last.
+For half of its cycle, between the new and full phases, the Moon is waxing (growing in illumination).
+Then, after the full Moon, it begins to wane (decreasing in illumination).

 All aboveground crops should be planted when the Moon is waxing.
-During the New Moon is the best time to sow or transplant leafy annuals such as lettuce, spinach, cabbage, and celery, while the First Quarter phase is good for annual fruits and foods with external seeds, such as tomatoes, pumpkins, broccoli and beans.
+During the new Moon is the best time to sow or transplant leafy annuals such as lettuce, spinach, cabbage, and celery, while the first quarter phase is good for fruits and foods with external seeds.

 Below-Ground (Root) Crops

 Root crops do best when the Moon is waning.
-When the Moon is just past Full, it’s a good time to sow or plant root crops and fruit trees like apples, potatoes, beets, turnips, asparagus, and rhubarb.
-During the Last Quarter phase, it’s best to avoid planting at all.
+When the Moon is just past full, it’s a good time to plant root crops like potatoes, beets, and turnips, and fruit trees.
+During the last quarter phase, it’s best to avoid planting at all.
 Work instead on improving soil, weeding, mulching, composting, etc.

-For instance, water and earth signs—Cancer, Scorpio, Pisces, Taurus, Virgo, and Capricorn—are said to bring moist, fertile conditions, whereas most air and fire signs—Gemini, Aquarius, Aries, Leo, and Sagittarius—are said to be barren.
+For instance, water and earth signs—Cancer, Scorpio, Pisces, Taurus, and Capricorn—are said to bring moist, fertile conditions, whereas most air and fire signs—Gemini, Aquarius, Aries, Leo, and Sagittarius—are said to be barren.
 There are some exceptions to that rule, though.
-The air sign Libra, for instance, is said to be a relatively fertile sign.
+The earth sign Virgo is barren, and the air sign Libra is said to be a relatively fertile sign.

 Some signs are also believed to benefit specific types of plants.
-For example, Taurus is said to favor leafy greens, while corn does best under the influence of Scorpio.
+For example, Taurus is said to favor leafy greens, while corn does best under the influence of Libra.